ultramango/gear360pano/README.md

 # TODOs

-Few things that could be improved:
+Few TODOs:

-* there's no vignetting correction, better lens correction could be created,
+* support more image sizes, not only 7k,
-* video script could accept parameters.
+* there's no vignetting correction, better lens correction could be created.